-Raiter, Schaerer, and Fosbury (2013) discuss the equivalent widths of recombination lines Lyα and He II λ1640 (in a larger critique of the assumptions made with Case B approximations).
+Raiter, Schaerer, and Fosbury (2013) discuss the equivalent widths of recombination lines Lyα and He II λ1640 in a larger critique of the assumptions made with Case B approximations.
 They discuss the dependence of Lyα on temperature.
 Since the Lyα luminosity increases more rapidly than the continuum flux near Lyα, the equivalent width is sensitive to temperature.
 Alternatively, the He II λ1640 equivalent width depends more strongly on ionization parameter since the line luminosity changes due to the “Stasinska-Tylenda effect.”
 With an ionization energy 4 times larger than Lyα, He II λ1640 emission is much less abundant on our grids.
 Ly α emits strongly on our plane with typical emission around log(Wλ) = 3.5 (Figure 4a, row b), while He II λ1640 emits faintly across our grid with typical emission around log(Wλ) = 1.0 (Figure 4a, row e).
+[I NEED TO TAKE A LOOK AT THIS PAPER]

 3.3.2 Optical Emission Lines

 Figure 4b displays the equivalent widths across the LOC plane for selected optical emission lines.
-Many of the H0, He0, and He+ recombination lines are emitted over a wider area on the LOC plane than the other optical emission lines, including at low φH and high nH regions.
-This is because these ions emit under a wider range of conditions than others.
+Many of the H0, He0, and He+ recombination lines are emitted over a wider area on the LOC plane than the other optical emission lines, including at low φH and high nH regions, because H I , He I, and He II have ncrit ~ 1015 cm-3 and thus are usually in LDL.
 At high U values, however, the high Te causes the recombination coefficient to decrease making recombination less likely and causing large declines in Wλ of the Balmer lines, He I λ5876, and He II λ4686.
 These two emission lines exhibit peaks at similarly high densities, but different φH values.
 Note also that our simulations do not predict particularly strong He II λ4686 emission, but create enough emission to be detectable by current optical instruments (Figure 4b, row e).
 A strong He II λ4686 line is indicative of more He+ ionizing photons and simple photoionization models often under-predict the line in relation to the rest of the optical spectrum (Ferguson, Korista, & Baldwin 1997, Ferland & Osterbrock 1986).

+[I DON’T HAVE A SPECIFIC SUGGESTION FOR THE PARAGRAPH BELOW, BUT THERE’S SOMETHING MISSING AS IT MAINLY JUST COMPARES PEAK VALUES]